Who doesn't like liver cake?

 Well, most people I suppose.
 But if you were a dog, you'd go wild for it!
 It was Sprocket's birthday recently and to celebrate, we made him a liver cake birthday cake.
 Let me tell you, it was very well received as you can see in our video!

 We've been baking this tasty treat for a while now at HHDB HQ, and thought we would share the cheap and simple recipe with you.
-Check out our video below, and the recipe method written out underneath.
+Check out our recipe video below, and the liver cake recipe method written out underneath.

 Baking a Liver Cake - Recipe

 Heat your oven to 180C = 350F = Gas Mark 4

 3 medium free range eggs

 (Or, if you prefer, substitute the plain flour and baking powder for 450g of self-raising flour)

 Pop the liver into a food processor and blitz until smooth.